COVID Delta variant worries bubble to the surface in some asset prices

 TRAVEL AND LEISURE STOCKS

-Southwest Airlines (LUV.N), American Airlines (AAL.O), Delta (DAL.N) and Carnival Corp (CCL.N) made the list of the 25 worst performing stocks over the last 1 month, a Reuters analysis showed.
-The Dow Jones U.S. Travel & Leisure Index (.DJUSCJ) fell 3.35% in June, compared with a 2.2% gain for the S&P 500 Index (.SPX).
+Southwest Airlines, American Airlines, Delta and Carnival Corp made the list of the 25 worst performing stocks over the last 1 month, a Reuters analysis showed.
+The Dow Jones U.S. Travel & Leisure Index fell 3.35% in June, compared with a 2.2% gain for the S&P 500 Index.

 Oil prices, which were hammered in the wake of the pandemic, rose about 10% in June, however.